Freedom Circle logo

 Describes how the FBI, IRS and other agencies spied on Americans on both sides of the political spectrum during the 1960s and 1970s, and warns about the NSA wiretaps ordered by George W. Bush

 Americans seem to have forgotten why the Founding Fathers prohibited government from spying on them. ...
-Federal Judge Gerhard Gesell, in a 1974 ruling on illegal Nixon administration searches, observed, "The American Revolution was sparked in part by the complaints of the colonists against the issuance of writs of assistance, pursuant to which the king's revenue officers conducted unrestricted, indiscriminate searches of persons and homes to uncover contraband."
+Judge Gerhard Gesell, in a 1974 ruling on illegal Nixon administration searches, observed, "The American Revolution was sparked in part by the complaints of the colonists against the issuance of writs of assistance, pursuant to which the king's revenue officers conducted unrestricted, indiscriminate searches of persons and homes to uncover contraband."
 Unfortunately, the revolutionary spirit now animating Washington is fighting to replace the right to privacy with the right to intrude.

 Imperium in Imperio, by Frank Chodorov, analysis, Jun 1950